This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Catering: Homemade meals can be ready on your arrival at an extra charge.

-Logs/Charcoal: BBQ available on request.
-BBQ National Trust charcoal available at £5 per bag.
+Barbeque available on request: National Trust charcoal available at £5 per bag.

 Due to the long steep staircase in the tower we feel this hazard makes this cottage unsuitable for children under 12 years of age.